ethereum/mist/MISTAPI.md

 ### mist.sounds

-Provides a list of sounds
+Provides a list of sounds.

 ***

 ### mist.sounds.bip()

-Makes a bip counds
+Makes a bip sound.

 #### Parameters